atecon/fdensity/README.md

 _Warning_: the maximum number of different values for the factor is set to `MAXVAL = 12` (the plot would be unreadable otherwise IMO).
 Moreover, in order to compute the conditional density, at least `MINOBS = 30` valid observations must be available for each category.
 Categories that don't meet that requirement will be ignored.

+Please ask questions and report bugs on the Gretl mailing list if possible.
+Alternatively, create an issue ticket on the github repo (see below).
+Source code and test script(s) can be found here: https://github.com/atecon/fdensity

 The function signature is